Sunday, January 18, 2026

 Simulated Pressure

-Some defenses are moving towards “simulated pressure,” where they show blitz but only rush four, dropping seven into coverage.
+Some defenses are moving towards “simulated pressure,” where they show a blitz but only rush four, dropping seven into coverage.
 This can create confusion without the risk of a traditional blitz.

 Analytics and Blitzing